 Phyllis J. Randall

 P.O.
 Box 7000

-Randall's commitment to public service began with her volunteer work in the Loudoun County Public Schools.
-At the state level, Governor Tim Kaine appointed her to be the citizen representative on Virginia’s Fair Housing Board in 2009.
-Governor Bob McDonnell retained her position on the Fair Housing Board where she eventually served as Chair.
-In March of 2014, Randall was appointed by Governor Terry McAuliffe to the Virginia State Board of Corrections, where she served as Chair.
+Chair Randall has a long history of public service both locally and on the state level.
+At the state level, Governor Tim Kaine appointed Chair Randall to be the citizen representative on Virginia’s Fair Housing Board in 2009.
+Governor Bob McDonnell retained her position on the Fair Housing Board where she eventually served as chair.
+In March of 2014, Randall was appointed by Governor Terry McAuliffe to the Virginia State Board of Corrections, where she currently serves as chair.

-By profession Randall is a mental health therapist working with substance abusing offenders in a local Adult Detention Center; a position she enjoyed for over fifteen years.
+By profession, Chair Randall is a mental health therapist working with substance abusing offenders in a local Adult Detention Center; a position she enjoyed for over fifteen years.
 Her emphasis areas are substance abuse and offender services.

-She and her husband Thaddeus, (T.W.) are the parents of two sons, Ashon and Aaron.
-The family attends Capital Community Church in Ashburn.
+She and her husband Thaddeus (T.W.), are the parents of two sons, Ashon and Aaron.